zaultavangar/docs-duckiesky_high_school_student/book/duckiesky_high_school_student/17-sac2/10-sensing/20-sensing-reading.md

 Copy the new code to your `ir.py` script, and run it as you did before.
 Use a meter stick to check if the height measurements are accurate.

 Congrats on getting calibrated measurements on your drone!

-TODO: find a better way to show the differences between each coding addition